andreikop/enki/_posts/2011-09-09-The_best_file_browser.md

 Of course, I'm trolling you with this _the best_.
 Try to argue, that it is possible to do even better ;)

-Now this file browser included to mksv3.
+Now this file browser included to enki.
 But, it is not released yet, only available as sources.